ricardobcl/ETScache/README.markdown

 ETScache
 =======

-ETScache is very(!) simple in-memory cache, using ETS tables in Erlang.
+ETScache is very(!) simple, self-contained memory cache, using only ETS tables in Erlang.
 You can create a cache with a maximum number of elements in it, and when this limit is exceed, the oldest element is eliminated.

 It has the following functions